sekika/swrcfit/doc/en/graph.md

 ylab="Volumetric water content"; # Y label
 showlegend=1; # showlegend=1; show legend. showlegend=0; otherwise.
 ```
 These variables controls the output of labels at x and y axes and legend.
-Labels are now shown by default.
+Labels are now shown by default. ^ is for superscript and _ is for subscript.
+Therefore "cm^3" is shown as cm<sup>3</sup>.
 ```
 Mlab="Measured"; # legend for measured data
 BClab="Brooks and Corey (1964)"; # legend for BC model